kvjinoy/Sales/README.md

 ### Running the Frontend

-Navigate to the `Frontend` directory and install the dependencies:
+Navigate to the `Sales.Client` directory and install the dependencies:

 ```bash
 npm install